 Huskies are commonly regarded as healthy dogs, and are not particularly prone to any specific diseases.

-Nonetheless, they may still suffer from some generalized health problems.
+Nonetheless, they may still suffer from various issues.

-- Allergies: Huskies are known to deal with allergies, which can cause constant itching and irritation.
+- Allergies: In Huskies, allergies can cause constant itching and irritation.
 As a result of constantly scratching, biting, or licking at itching areas, your Husky may also deal with skin irritation such as redness, infection, and inflammation.

 - Cancer: Cancer can affect all dog breeds, and Huskies are no exception.
 Some common kinds of cancer affecting dogs include lymphoma, mast cell tumors, lipomas, mammary gland tumors, and thyroid cancer.